GeethaBheeman/real-time-transit-data-pipeline/README.md

 1. Calls the MBTA REST API for Route 1 vehicle information.
 2. Parses the returned JSON response using Python.
-3. extracts vehicle identification, location, status, trip, and timestamp data.
+3. Extracts vehicle identification, location, status, trip, and timestamp data.
 4. Inserts the transformed vehicle records into the MySQL `mbta_buses` table.
 5. Periodically refreshes the bus data using the Flask application timer.
 6. Retrieves bus coordinates from MySQL.